Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 But they are very useful to get you thinking about how you might be spending without realizing.

-2 or 3 no spend days a week will help you save more money, I’m sure of it.
+2 or 3 no spend days a week will help you save extra money, I’m sure of it.

-The beauty of spending freezes is that you get to choose how long you freeze spending for.
+The beauty of a no spend challenge is that you get to choose how long you freeze spending for.
 And also what you freeze spending on and what you don’t.

 When you commit to a spending freeze you decide on some essential spending categories that you don’t halt spending on.
 And of course the categories that you do.